naydeenq8400/sep10-freedom-project/prep/content.md

  * Special software that collects and analyzes digital evidence from electronic devices.
  * Used to find clues in computers and phones, like deleted files or location data, which helps solve crimes like fraud or murder.
    * https://www.nicepublicsafety.com/glossary/digital-forensics-software-system
-   * searchewd up "software justice system"
+   * searched up "software justice system"

  ### Mobile Jail Management
  * mobile app that helps officers manage inmates from handheld devices.